Bitcoin Ordinals Inscriptions

 Ordinals were made possible by Bitcoin's Taproot upgrade.
 On January 21st 2023, Bitcoin Core software engineer Casey Rodarmor launched the ordinals protocol, which has taken over crypto news since.
 By finding a way to inscribe 4MB of data on a Bitcoin block, Casey Rodarmor has unlocked new possibilities for the Bitcoin network.

-While there have been debates and controversy about Ordinals, there are also many benefits, and Ordinals could become the new standard for digital assets, and there may be a cultural shift for the Bitcoin network and Bitcoin cryptocurrency.
+While there have been debates and controversy about Ordinals and what Satoshi Nakamoto had envisioned for the Bitcoin Blockchain, there are also many benefits, and Ordinals could become the new standard for digital assets.
+With Ordinals trending and recent developments in the NFT market, there may be a cultural shift for the Bitcoin network and Bitcoin cryptocurrency.

 What is the difference with an NFT?